pulsar-edit/node-plist/README.md

+# This Repo is archived under Pulsar-Edit since it is not used.

 # node-plist

 Provides facilities for reading and writing Mac OS X Plist (property list) files.
 These are often used in programming OS X and iOS applications, as well as the iTunes